-Dublin tourist assault: Second youth arrested
+Dublin tourist assault: Two more youths arrested

-Second youth arrested after Dublin tourist assault
+Two more boys arrested after Dublin tourist assault

 At a glance

-A second boy has been arrested after an assault on a US tourist in Dublin
+Two more boys have been arrested after an assault on a US tourist in Dublin

 Stephen Termini, 57, from Buffalo, New York, is believed to have been kicked and beaten in the city centre on 19 July

-A teenager has already been charged in connection with the assault
+A teenager has already been charged in connection with the incident

 He is due to appear before the Children's Court on Thursday